Londonderry and Coleraine Railway: Amalgamation

-The L&CR struggled with financial difficulties and from 1861 leased their line to the growing Belfast & Northern Counties Railway (BNCR).
+The L&CR struggled financially, and from 1861 the line was leased to the growing Belfast and Northern Counties Railway (BNCR).
 This saw the closure of Coleraine Waterside Station with services from Derry running into the BNCR station in Coleraine on the other side of the river.
-Eventually the BNCR agreed to buyout the L&CR completely, with the Londonderry and Coleraine Railway (Sale) Act 1871 (34 & 35 Vict. c. clxviii) ending the line's existence as an independent company.
-This was not the end of the railway as it would continue to form part of the mainline between Belfast and Londonderry for the BNCR and its successors.
-The BNCR invested in the line and constructed a new terminus in Londonderry in 1874, which despite being abandoned in favour of a smaller terminus between 1980 and 2019 is still in use today.
+Eventually the BNCR agreed to buy the L&CR, with the Londonderry and Coleraine Railway (Sale) Act 1871 (34 & 35 Vict. c. clxviii) ending the line's independent existence.
+The railway continued as part of the main line between Belfast and Londonderry for the BNCR and its successors.
+The BNCR invested in the line and constructed a new terminus in Londonderry in 1874, which despite being abandoned in favour of a smaller terminus between 1980 and 2019,is still in use today.

-The BNCR would be acquired by the Midland Railway in 1903 becoming the Northern Counties Committee (NCC).
-The NCC found itself in London, Midland & Scottish Railway (LMS) ownership following the grouping of Britain's Railways in 1921 and later the Railway Executive after nationalisation in 1948, before eventually being acquired by the Ulster Transport Authority (UTA) in 1949 which would eventually give way to Northern Ireland Railways in 1967 who continue to run the line.
+The BNCR was acquired by the Midland Railway in 1903, becoming the Northern Counties Committee (NCC).
+The NCC found itself in London, Midland and Scottish Railway (LMS) ownership following the grouping of Britain's Railways in 1921, and later the Railway Executive after nationalisation in 1948.
+It was acquired by the Ulster Transport Authority (UTA) in 1949, then in 1967 by Northern Ireland Railways who continue to run the line.